nuta/resea/docs/porting.md

   - Arch-specific `#define`s and `typedef`s.
 It likely to be changed.

 ## Porting the kernel
-For portability, the kernel separetes the arch-specific layer (*Hardware Abstraction Layer*) into `kernel/arch`.
+For portability, the kernel separates the arch-specific layer (*Hardware Abstraction Layer*) into `kernel/arch`.

 That said, its interface is not yet stable and undocumented.